csci104/site/_includes/writeups/hash-func-str.md

 #### Testing

 We have provided a simple test program, `str-hash-test.cpp` where you can provide a string on the command line and it will hash the string and output the hash result.
-We have provided a compiled *solution* version of this program that is compiled with our solution hash function using the debug `r` values.
-You may run it on an x86 based laptop running Docker: `./str-hash-test-sol <string>`.
-It includes some additional debug output that shows the `w[i]` values computed.
+Below is some debug output of the `w[i]` values computed for several test strings using the debug `r` values.

 Below is the output for a few strings: